Improwised/jovVix/README.md

   - Other Tools:

     - Redis: Used for caching and session management.
     - Ory Kratos: For user authentication.
     - Minio setup locally for bucket storage instead of aws S3
     - mailpit setup locally for the SMTP like server

 <br><br>

 # License:

-Our quiz app is put under a dual-licensing scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE](LICENSE.txt) file for more details.
+Jovvix is put under a dual-licensing scheme: In general all of the provided code is open source via [GNU/AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html), please see the [LICENSE](LICENSE.txt) file for more details.